 What Is a Newborn Cephalohematoma?

-The pooled blood puts pressure on brain tissue.
-This leads to fatal complications or lifelong disability if not immediately diagnosed and treated.
+The pooled blood puts pressure on brain tissue, which may lead to fatal complications or lifelong disability if not immediately diagnosed and treated.

 Types of Newborn Cephalohematomas

-There are two categories of infant hematoma:
+The two categories of infant hematoma include:

 If acute infant hematoma is not treated properly, it can lead to chronic infant hematoma.

-Sometimes infant hematomas occur because the baby’s head was pushed against their mother’s pelvis.
-Other times, infant hematomas happen due to the use of forceps or a vacuum to aid the delivery.
+Other times, newborn hematomas happen due to complications from the use of forceps or vacuum extractors.

 Doctors sometimes decide to use devices such as forceps or a vacuum to aid in deliveries that are longer or more difficult than usual.